Bekalah/cathedral/CATHEDRAL_MASTER_INTEGRATION_HUB.md

 - **Interactive Elements**: Clickable areas for navigation and exploration

 #### **Seamless App Navigation**
-- **Direct Links**: Easy access to Design Mode, Fuse Mode, Architect Mode, Open World, and Build Tools
+- **Direct Links**: Easy access to Design Mode, Architect Mode, Open World, and Build Tools
 - **Ribbon-Based Routing**: Navigation organized by the 7 ribbon system
 - **Unified Experience**: All apps connected through the central hub

 #### **Enhanced Features**
 - **Storytelling Engine**: Interactive narrative generation with Azure AI enhancement
-- **Tarot Integration**: Card drawing and character connections
+- **Archetypal Theme Integration**: Each mode designed through the lens of tarot characters (The Fool, The Magician, The High Priestess, etc.)
+- **Symbolic Elements**: Unique visual and thematic elements for each archetype (Mercury for The Magician, Lunar for The High Priestess, etc.)
+- **Crystal Integration**: Quartz for fractal labs, Amethyst for reiki realms, Rose Quartz for crystalline art, Citrine for game mods, Obsidian for crafts and spells
+- **Real Character Servitors**: Tarot characters double as interactive servitors for project tasks
 - **Global Deployment**: Safe access with geo-restrictions for LGBTQ+ safety

 #### **Access Point**